Hyderabadi dum ke kebab

 White radish, cut into thin batons, for garnish

-On a dry frying pan toast the poppy seeds, nuts and chana dal individually till lightly toasted.
+In a dry frying pan, toast the poppy seeds, nuts and chana dal individually till lightly toasted.
 Set aside to cool.

-In a coffe grinder or spice mill grind the chana dal, poppy seeds, almonds, and cashew nuts individually till they are completely smooth.
-The nuts and poppy seeds tend to f-rm a butter, so you may have to scrape them down a few times to get them to be smooth.
+In a coffee grinder or spice mill, grind the chana dal, poppy seeds, almonds, and cashews separately until completely smooth.
+The nuts and poppy seeds tend to form a butter, so you may have to scrape them down a few times to get them to be soft.
 Mix together after grinding.
 Set aside.

 Add the fried onion mix with whole spices to the blender.
 Blend with no water if possible till smooth.
-You may need to let this go for a little while so that the whole spices are completely pulverized.
-Remove 1/2 the paste.
-Add 1/2 the meat and 1/2 the yogurt, garlic, and green herbs and purée till you have a smooth thick paste.
+You may need to let this go for a little while so that all the spices are completely pulverised.
+Remove 1/2 of the paste.
+Add 1/2 the meat and 1/2 the yoghurt, garlic, and green herbs and purée till you have a smooth, thick paste.
 You want this to be very thick so that you can mound it into shapes.
-Remove and add the rest of the meat, ground paste and yogurt and repeat till smooth again.
+Remove and add the rest of the meat, ground paste and yoghurt and repeat till smooth again.
 Mix together the paste well.
 Add the ground nuts, poppy seeds and salt and mix well.
-At this stage you have a thick and very smooth paste.
-The secret to these kebabs is the smoothness of the meat.
+At this stage, you have a thick and very smooth paste.
+The secret to these kebabs lies in the meat's smoothness.

 Make a small patty as a taster and fry on a small pan.
-Taste and adjust salt, chili and any other component.
-Mound into small balls, or small flat patties based on how you are going to cook them.
-Marinate the kebabs for at least 2 hours, however, overnight is always better.
+Taste and adjust the salt, chilli, and any other components.
+Mound into small balls or small flat patties, depending on how you are going to cook them.
+Marinate the kebabs for at least 2 hours; however, overnight is always better.

-There are a number of ways to make these kebabs.
-The options below are based on tradition and/or health and convenience.
+There are several ways to make these kebabs.
+The options below are based on tradition, health, and convenience.

 The most traditional method is to deep fry them.
 Make small round balls, about 1 inch in diameter.
-Deep fry in oil that is hot, you want the kebabs to be browned and crisp on the outside and soft and tender, but cooked through on the inside.
-Serve immediately sprinkled with fresh cilantro and mint, lime wedges on the side, sliced radishes, sliced onions and naan bread or other bread of choice.
+Deep-fry in hot oil; you want the kebabs to be browned and crisp on the outside, soft and tender, and cooked through on the inside.
+Serve immediately, sprinkled with fresh cilantro and mint, with lime wedges on the side, sliced radishes, sliced onions, and naan bread or other bread of choice.

-The second method, also traditional is to grill them On metal skewers if possible.
+The second method, also traditional, is to grill them on metal skewers if possible.
 Make a long kebab, about 10 inches in length, depending on the length of your skewers.
 Insert a skewer through the middle, and pat the kebab down to make it even on all sides.
-Grill over moderately hot coals or flames so that the outside is burnet in spots and the center is cooked through.
-Serve immediately sprinkled with fresh cilantro and mint, lime wedges on the side, sliced radishes, sliced onions and naan bread or other bread of choice.
+Grill over moderately hot coals or flames so that the outside is burned in spots and the centre is cooked through.
+Serve immediately, sprinkled with fresh cilantro and mint, with lime wedges on the side, sliced radishes, sliced onions, and naan bread or other bread of choice.